RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Introduction

 \section{Introduction}

-Recent transformer-based Large Language Models~\cite{vaswani2017attention} have shown remarkable capabilities in processing long contexts.
-For instance, Gemini 1.5 Pro~\cite{geminiteam2024gemini} has supported the context window of up to 10 million tokens.
+Recent transformer-based Large Language Models~\citep{vaswani2017attention} have shown remarkable capabilities in processing long contexts.
+For instance, Gemini 1.5 Pro~\citep{geminiteam2024gemini} has supported the context window of up to 10 million tokens.
 While this is promising for analyzing extensive data, supporting longer context windows also introduces challenges for inference efficiency due to the quadratic complexity of attention computation.
-To enhance efficiency, KV caching, a technique that retains past Key and Value vectors, has been widely adopted to prevent redundant computations.
-However, KV caching-based systems face two primary issues: (a) substantial GPU memory requirements particularly for long contexts, e.g., the Llama-2-7B model requires approximately 500GB per million tokens in FP16 format; and (b) inference latency increases linearly to the context size, primarily due to the time needed to access cached tokens --- a common issue across various computing devices, including GPUs.
-Therefore, reducing token access and storage costs is vital for enhancing inference efficiency.
+To enhance efficiency, KV caching, a technique that retains past key and value vectors, has been widely adopted to prevent redundant computations.
+However, KV caching-based systems face two primary issues: (a) substantial GPU memory requirements, particularly for long contexts, e.g., the Llama-3-8B model requires approximately 125GB per million tokens; and (b) inference latency increases linearly to the context size, primarily due to the time needed to access cached tokens --- a common issue across various computing devices, including GPUs.
+Therefore, reducing storage costs and token access is vital for enhancing inference efficiency.

-The solution lies in leveraging the dynamic sparsity inherent in the attention mechanism~\cite{deng2024attention}.
-This refers to the phenomenon where each query vector significantly interacts with only a limited subset of key and value vectors, with the selection of these tokens varying dynamically based on individual queries.
-Prior work~\cite{flexgen,quest,xiao2024infllm,ribarsparq,lee2024InfiniGen,singhania2024loki} has proposed various techniques to capitalize on this observation to improve the efficiency of attention computation.
-However, most of these methods identify important tokens either statically~\cite{streamingllm, li2024snapkv} or heuristically~\cite{xiao2024infllm,ribarsparq,quest}, leading to imprecise approximations that often result in a significant performance drop.
-We observe that the Approximate Nearest Neighbor Search (ANNS) index is particularly effective in this context.
-When using the inner product as the similarity measurement, ANNS precisely aligns with the attention mechanism, represented as $\mathbf{q}\mathbf{K}^T$.
-It can directly identify the most critical key vectors with maximum inner product value, yielding a higher accuracy compared to previous static or heuristic methods (as illustrated in Figure~\ref{fig:intro}). \cut{In this paper, we demonstrate that our ANNS-based attention (\sysname{}) surpasses other methods in maintaining the accuracy of full attention, particularly in long context tasks such as $\infty$-Bench~\cite{zhang2024inftybench} and RULER~\cite{hsieh2024ruler}.}
+The solution lies in leveraging the dynamic sparsity inherent in the attention mechanism~\citep{deng2024attention}.
+This refers to the phenomenon where each query vector significantly interacts with only a limited subset of key and value vectors, with the selection of these critical vectors varying dynamically based on individual queries.
+Prior work~\citep{quest,xiao2024infllm,ribarsparq,lee2024InfiniGen,singhania2024loki} has proposed various techniques to capitalize on this observation to improve the efficiency of attention computation.
+However, most of these methods identify important tokens either statically~\citep{streamingllm, li2024snapkv} or heuristically~\citep{xiao2024infllm,ribarsparq,quest}, leading to imprecise approximations that often result in a significant performance drop.